K-otic (Dutch band): 2001: Formation, Bulletproof and Vermeulen's first departure

 From September 2001, K-otic did an extensive Dutch tour in which venues such as Paradiso and Nighttown are visited.
 After U2 and Bon Jovi, K-otic was the most visited live act that year.
 The group also won a Top of the Pops Award in the category Top TV Music Act.

 Sita Vermeulen left the group at the end of 2001 to start a solo career.
 Already during Starmaker she was appointed by the makers to go solo.
 However, due to the group's success, it was decided to postpone this.
-The other band members decided to continue as sextet.
+The other members decided to continue as sextet.